jralph/retry/readme.md

 ## Change Log

+- `1.2.0` Updated to php 7.1+ and deprecated `command` method in favour of padding a command object into the constructor.
 - `1.1.1` Changed all methods using `\Closure` to use `callable` instead.
 - `1.1.0` Added `wait(int $seconds);` method.